 Here is today’s BIG IDEA—The research is very clear that gratitude changes your brain chemistry and wiring, your leadership results, your physical health, and the health of your organization.

 Many years ago, I was leading meth recovery groups for the VA hospital.
 One group member had just lost his job due to relapse and was feeling particularly depressed.
 One of his peers, who was not one to mince words, immediately spoke up— “When was the last time you made a gratitude list?”

 In the recovery community, gratitude lists are considered essential for survival, mindset, and shifting perspective.

 In fact, a huge meta-analysis in 2009 summarized 49 studies on the effects of positive psychology interventions and found that gratitude journaling was a powerful factor in overall well-being and a great defense against depression.

-The famous psychologist Martin Seligman, who largely pioneered the Positive Psychology movement, conducted extensive research in the 1990s and found that practicing gratitude was one of the seven essential habits of happy people.
+The well-known psychologist Martin Seligman, who largely pioneered the Positive Psychology movement and is a former president of the APA, conducted extensive research in the 1990s and found that practicing gratitude was one of the seven essential habits of happy people.

 Gratitude is also closely linked to optimism, which has been shown to improve immune function, prevent chronic disease, and help you cope with stressful life events.
 Research on optimism even suggests that it can reduce the risk of early death!
 (See link at bottom)

 Gratitude is also vital for leadership

 Can you imagine a great leader who never thanked anyone?

 Stop and imagine for a moment a boss you had who rarely thanked you for anything.
-Chances are good you don’t work there anymore.
+Chances are good you don’t work for them anymore.

 Research has shown that the number one reason people leave jobs is the direct supervisor.
 And a primary factor is this—people who feel unappreciated leave.
 If you don’t keep good people around you by expressing your gratitude, your leadership will be extremely weak.